Why Does Powder Coating Flake Off, Bubble, Chip or Crack?

 7. Inadequate Curing

-Even if the substrate is correctly pre-treated, the powder coating may breakdown if it is not cured adequately.
+Even if the substrate is correctly pre-treated, the powder coating may break down if it is not cured adequately.
 Powder coating takes a certain amount of time at a particular temperature to cure properly and powder that is under-cured will not be the most durable even though it may appear intact.
-Colour degradation and a lack-lustre finish may be an indication of improper curing.
+Colour degradation and a lackluster finish may be an indication of improper curing.

 8. The Wrong Temperature

 The baking cycle is an extremely important part of the powder coating process.
 The metalwork has to reach the recommended temperature for a suggested amount of time.
 That means all of the coating uniformly, not just the surface.